KonsomeJona/UnityGB/README.md

 An example of how to implement the audio can be found in *DefaultAudioOutput.cs*.

-With Unity 4, the only way to dynamically produce audio is by using the method [OnAudioFilterRead(float[] data, int channels)](https://docs.unity3d.com/Documentation/ScriptReference/MonoBehaviour.OnAudioFilterRead.html) from a *MonoBehaviour* object.
+With Unity, the only way to dynamically produce audio is by using the method [OnAudioFilterRead(float[] data, int channels)](https://docs.unity3d.com/Documentation/ScriptReference/MonoBehaviour.OnAudioFilterRead.html) from a *MonoBehaviour* object.

 In the package, we already provide a way to produce the audio trough the *DefaultAudioOutput* class.
 If you want to use it, just attach that script to a game object and add to it an *AudioSource* component.